-- 109.08.01 Before being granted a superlicence for the first time, drivers must have taken part during the last two years in 6 circuit races for class S catamarans equipped with an engine of a capacity higher than 750 cc, or in three races for class O boat with an engine of a capacity 500 cc or higher.
-Updates rules see blue pages. - 109.08.02 In the World Series F500, F-4 and all Continental Championship Formula Series, there is no superlicence but National Authorities will have to send to UIM before the end of February the list of drivers racing in these categories and formulas, with their addresses. - 109.08.03 The Secretariat of UIM will hold all the information referred to in 109.08.02 as soon as it is received.
+- 109.08.01 Before being granted a superlicence for the first time, drivers must have fulfilled the Superlicence requirements of the relevant class.
+See rules from blue pages. - 109.08.02 In the World Series F500, F250, F125 there is no superlicence but National Authorities will have to send to UIM before the end of February the list of drivers racing in these categories and formulas, with their addresses.
+An F4 Serieslicence is required for the F4 World & Continental Championships. - 109.08.03 The Secretariat of UIM will hold all the information referred to in 109.08.02 as soon as it is received.